 That humans are poorly adapted to our modern lifestyle of convenience foods, flat screens, and desk jobs isn’t very controversial.
 But how we best cope with this new reality often is.
 Lieberman takes on many popular notions, including barefoot running, the paleo diet, epigenetics, and a host of hot topics ranging from obesity and chronic disease to Nanny State politics.
 We caught up with the good professor to hear more about his new book and the story of our bodies.

-OUTSIDE: I wanted to ask you first to explain more about the provocative idea you bring up early in the book, the notion of "disevolution," which is something we seem to be in the throws of right now.
+OUTSIDE: I wanted to ask you first to explain more about the provocative idea you bring up early in the book, the notion of "disevolution," which is something we seem to be in the throes of right now.

 DANIEL LIEBERMAN: Well, I'm very interested in evolution and medicine, which forms one of the core themes of the book.
 And some of the focus of evolution and medicine has been: Why do we get sick?